martin-ueding/geo-activity-playground/docs/getting-started/installing-stable-on-linux.md

 PATH=$PATH:$HOME/.local/bin
 ```

 This adds the path to your shell environment.
-After you have done it, close your terminal window and open a new one.
+This becomes active after you log in again.
+In order to apply it also to your current shell session, execute `export PATH=$PATH:$HOME/.local/bin` in the terminal window.
 Try the first command in this section again, you should see the help message now.

 ## Upgrading to the latest version